 Some of the best cafes in Hanoi are the Cong Caphe chain, all of them are slightly different but they have a unique old aesthetic going on.
 Their menu is large and great quality.
 There’s a Congs on every corner in Hanoi.
 Try our favourite coconut coffee!

 For a more standard coffee shop but with an equally excellent menu, try Tranquil Books and Coffee in the Old Quarter.
-They have great wifi and a lovely ambience.
+They have great wifi and a lovely ambiance.

 5 Nguyễn Quang Bích, Cửa Đông, Hoàn Kiếm, Hà Nội, Vietnam